Christy Moore: Musical career

-1973 brought his first major release, Prosperous, which brought together the four musicians who shortly thereafter formed Planxty: Liam O'Flynn, Andy Irvine and Dónal Lunny.
-For a time they called themselves "CLAD", an acronym of their names, but soon decided on Planxty.
+In 1973 his first major release, Prosperous, brought together the four musicians who shortly after formed Planxty: Liam O'Flynn, Andy Irvine and Dónal Lunny.
+For a time, they called themselves "CLAD", an acronym of their names, but soon decided on Planxty.

-After leaving Planxty in 1975, Moore continued on his solo career, reforming his old band on occasion (which he has been doing ever since).
+After leaving Planxty in 1975, Moore continued his solo career, occasionally reforming his old band (as he has been doing ever since).
 He also formed the band Moving Hearts with Lunny and five other musicians in 1980.
-In 1987 he appeared on Gay Byrne's The Late Late Show performing with The Dubliners for their 25th anniversary.
-In 2000, he published his autobiography, One Voice.
+In 1987, he appeared on Gay Byrne's The Late Late Show performing with The Dubliners for their 25th anniversary celebration.
+In 2000 he published his autobiography, One Voice.

 Moore's earlier lifestyle resulted in a decline in health and several operations.
-Moore's battle with alcohol, and subsequent heart operations, have taken their toll.
-At the end of the 1990s, Moore reduced his workload for medical reasons.

-Some of Moore's songs are heavily influenced by drink and the effects of drink, his song "Delirium Tremens" being a good example.
-Listening to Johnny Mulhern's song "Hard Cases" caused Moore to recall the Galway drinking scene with local musicians Mickey Finn, Pete Galligan, Corky and Terry Smith.
+He had a heart attack in the 1980s.
+His battle with alcohol and subsequent heart operations took their toll, and at the end of the 1990s Moore reduced his workload for medical reasons.
+In an interview in 1991, he admitted that constant drinking, which had started as "great fun", had become an illness.
+Some of Moore's songs were heavily influenced by drink and the effects of drink, the song "Delirium Tremens" being an example.
+Johnny Mulhern's song "Hard Cases" caused Moore to recall the Galway drinking scene with local musicians Mickey Finn, Pete Galligan, Corky and Terry Smith.

 On 17 April 2009, Moore released his first new studio album in four years, entitled Listen, and promoted it through a series of live gigs.

-In December 2011, Moore released the album Folk Tale.
-His next album Where I Come From was released in November 2013 and features a new protest song called "Arthur's Day".
+In December 2011 he released the album Folk Tale.
+His next album, Where I Come From, was released in November 2013 and featured a new protest song called "Arthur's Day".
 The album peaked at number three in the Irish album charts.
-On the road was released in November 2017, while his most recent album Magic Nights was released in November 2019.
+On the road was released in November 2017, Magic Nights was released in November 2019, and his most recent album, A Terrible Beauty, was released in November 2024.

+In March 2025, in his 80th year, Moore began a three-month, sold-out, 18-date tour of Ireland.
+In an interview in October 2024, he said he rehearsed for hours most days and prepared carefully for each gig, an average of one a week.
+"After each performance I go home and spend a week preparing for the next one".
+He recalled that in his early career he had once played 67 nights in succession.